Ronaldo Souza

-Ronaldo Souza dos Santos (born December 7, 1979), nicknamed "Jacare" ([ʒakaˈɾɛ]), is a Brazilian former professional mixed martial artist, submission grappler and 4th degree Brazilian jiu-jitsu (BJJ) black belt.
+Ronaldo Souza dos Santos (born 7 December 1979), nicknamed "Jacaré" ([ʒakaˈɾɛ]), is a Brazilian former professional mixed martial artist, submission grappler and 4th degree Brazilian jiu-jitsu black belt.

-A highly successful BJJ competitor, Souza was a multiple time World champion in coloured belts before becoming a two-time black belt World Champion, ADCC Submission Fighting World Champion, CBJJO World Cup Champion, Brazilian National Champion and European Open Champion.
+Souza was a multiple time BJJ World champion in coloured belts before becoming a two-time black belt World Champion, ADCC Submission Fighting World Champion, CBJJO World Cup Champion, Brazilian National Champion and European Open Champion.
+He was inducted into the ADCC Hall of Fame as part of the 2024 class due to his achievements in the sport.

 Souza transitioned to MMA in 2003, competing for UFC from 2013 to 2021.
 A highly regarded grappler on the world stage, Souza is a former Strikeforce Middleweight Champion, and has also formerly competed for DREAM and Jungle Fight.

 Background

 Souza was born in Vila Velha, Brazil, into a cafuzo family and was raised in Cariacica, Brazil.
 Souza had a rough upbringing, and on the day he turned 15, he saw one of his good friends get shot to death.
 After this event, Souza's mother moved him to Manaus to go and live with his brother and he started training in Judo and Brazilian jiu-jitsu when he was 17.
 He is an eight-time World Jiu-Jitsu Champion, including gold medals in the Openweight class in 2003, 2004 and 2005.
 His other credentials include the 2005 77–87 kg ADCC Champion and the 2005 ADCC Absolute Division runner-up, only losing to Roger Gracie who outweighed him by approximately 25 lbs.
 Along with Roger Gracie and Marcelo Garcia, Souza is widely considered to be among the greatest BJJ practitioners of his time.